 Related: Meet Olaf at Hollywood Studios

-For more information on meeting characters at Disney, try these articles:
+For more information on character meets at Epcot, try these articles:

 - Meet Joy from Inside Out at Epcot

 - Where to find Winnie the Pooh at Disney World

 Are you hoping to meet Anna and Elsa on your visit to Walt Disney World?
 Did this article help you locate them?